 Do you have difficult terrain on your property?
 Places with poison ivy, rocky hillsides, areas the mower won't fit?
 Tired of hiring a crew to run noisy, smelly equipment?
 Go green!
 Shetland and Icelandic sheep are ideal for maintaining cemeteries, vineyards, orchards, steep terrain, and other challenging settings.
 They eat weeds, grasses, and invasive plants such as blackberry, poison oak and ivy, honeysuckle, kudzu, wild rose, etc. (please note: they eat the leaves off of shrubs, laying the vines bare to be cut away-- they do not eat grapevines, nor the grapevine rootstock) and will strip tree branches to about 4' off the ground.
 Their hooves aerate the soil as they graze without damaging the soil structure, and their manure increases water retention in the soil.
 We use a simple solar-powered electric fence to keep the sheep in and the predators out.
 Grazing services start at $125/acre and vary according to situational factors.
 Labor and equipment costs are included.

-Professional shepherdess, speaker, and instructor Madeline Rosenberg is comfortable presenting to groups of any size on a variety of topics.
+Professional shepherdess, speaker, and instructor Madeline Rosenberg is comfortable presenting to groups of any size and demographic.
 If there is a topic you would like to explore that is not listed below, contact us to organize it!

 more than a hobby: the business of fiber